alexriley/Cache2SSD/README.md

 Cache2SSD

-What it does: copies folder from a slower HDD to a faster HDD and back easily.
+What it does: copies folder from a slower HDD to a faster SSD and back easily.
 I mainly wrote this for my own uses, I have a 60GB SSD which I would like to copy games to while playing and then copy back when no longer in use.
 I hope you may find it useful.

 I took the idea from a program called 'Steam Mover', which I used for the same purpose when I used Windows (available at http://www.traynier.com/software/steammover).